ayazhafiz/gradec/README.md

 # gradec

-`gradec` accumulates [score comments](#score-comments) on a GitHub commit, then pushing a comment with the final score to the commit. `gradec` can also push comments linking to a commit's CI builds.
+`gradec` accumulates [score comments](#score-comments) on a GitHub commit, and then comments the final score on the commit. `gradec` can also comment a commit's CI build, and retrieve the score of a commit at a later time.

+`gradec` is designed to run on a batch of commits to grade.
+See [its usage](#usage) for more information.

 ## Installation